History of Sex in Cinema:

 The suspenseful film's plot allegedly resembled one of the lost works of William Shakespeare, named Cardenio.

 A slightly mad, wealthy and reclusive Nicole (Leslie Caron), a decadent and lustful bisexual widow, lived in a luxurious mansion with her strange and burly, live-in chauffeur-butler Malcolm (Ramon Bieri).
-In a flashback, he murdered his adulterous wife (Patrice Bough) and her male partner.
+In a flashback (the film's opening scene), he murdered his adulterous wife (Patrice Bough) and her male partner.

 Socialite Nicole also became obsessed over young and innocent aspiring dancer Sue (Catherine Bach) in a ballet class, and befriended her by offering minor plastic surgery and a place to live at the mansion.